In this article we’ll take a look at some of the best bandsaws for the money, whether you need one for woodworking, metal cutting or both.

 Silverline 441563 7.5inch Review: best small, entry level bandsaw

-This Silverline is one of the cheapest bandsaws you can currently find online, being suitable for a small home workshop.
+This Silverline is one of the cheapest bandsaws you can currently find online, making it suitable for a small home workshop.

 Considering its cheap price, I was impressed by its powerful 350W motor and the fact that you can still tilt its table to 45 degrees.